-2005 IN-SEASON TAC REVIEW FOR THE COROMANDEL SCALLOP FISHERY
+2006 IN-SEASON TAC REVIEW FOR THE COROMANDEL SCALLOP FISHERY

-This letter outlines the reasons for my final decisions on the Total Allowable Catch (TAC) for the Coromandel scallop fishery for the 2005 season.
+This letter outlines the reasons for my final decisions on the Total Allowable Catch (TAC) for the Coromandel scallop fishery for the 2006 season.
 The Coromandel scallop fishery occupies the area from Cape Rodney in the Hauraki Gulf to Town Point in the Bay of Plenty.

-On the basis of the research survey conducted in May this year, I have decided to increase the TAC for the Coromandel scallop fishery from 48 tonnes meatweight to 239 tonnes meatweight.
+On the basis of the research survey conducted in May this year, I have decided to increase the TAC for the Coromandel scallop fishery from 48 tonnes meatweight to 189 tonnes meatweight.
 The TAC increase has been allocated as follows:

-- the allowance for recreational fishing is increased from 7.5 to 40 tonnes meatweight; - the allowance for customary Maori fishing is increased from 7.5 to 40 tonnes meatweight; - the allowance for other sources of fishing-related mortality is increased from 11 to 41 tonnes meatweight; - the Annual Catch Entitlement (ACE) for quota owners is increased from 22 to 118 tonnes meatweight; - at the end of the current fishing year for the Coromandel scallop fishery, the TAC will revert to 48 tonnes meatweight, the allowance for recreational fishing will revert to 7.5 tonnes meatweight, the allowance for customary fishing will revert to 7.5 tonnes meatweight, the allowance for other sources of fishing-related mortality will revert to 11 tonnes meatweight, and the ACE will revert to 22 tonnes meatweight.
+- the recreational fishing allowance is increased from 7.5 to 15 tonnes meatweight; - the customary Maori fishing allowance is increased from 7.5 to 15 tonnes meatweight; - the allowance for other sources of fishing-related mortality is increased from 11 to 41 tonnes meatweight; - the Annual Catch Entitlement (ACE) for quota owners is increased from 22 to 118 tonnes meatweight; - at the end of the current fishing year for the Coromandel scallop fishery, the TAC will revert to 48 tonnes meatweight, the allowance for recreational fishing will revert to 7.5 tonnes meatweight, the allowance for customary fishing will revert to 7.5 tonnes meatweight, the allowance for other sources of fishing-related mortality will revert to 11 tonnes meatweight, and the ACE will revert to 22 tonnes meatweight.

-The change to the TAC and the creation of additional ACE to quota owners should take effect in early to mid August.
+The change to the TAC and the creation of additional ACE to quota owners should take effect in late August.
 The Ministry of Fisheries will advise quota owners by letter of the exact date once this is known.
 The commercial fishing season for the Coromandel scallop fishery closes each year from 20 December.
 The recreational scallop-fishing season closes each year from 14 February.

-In reaching my final decisions for the 2005 season, I carefully considered the available fishery assessment information, advice from the Ministry, and the issues and information put forward by sector groups in submissions.
+In reaching my final decisions for the 2006 season, I carefully considered the available fishery assessment information, advice from the Ministry, and the issues and information put forward by sector groups in submissions.
 I also had regard to the legislative provisions of the Fisheries Act 1996 (the Act), especially the sections relating to the purpose of the Act, the environmental and information principles, and the setting and amending of sustainability measures.

 The Fisheries Act imposes an obligation to provide for the utilisation of fisheries resources as long as sustainability is ensured.
 The Coromandel scallop fishery is listed on the Second Schedule of the Act, which enables an in-season increase to the TAC when this is sustainable.
-The research survey that was conducted in May indicates that additional yield will be available from the fishery for the remainder of the 2005 season.
-It is good news that the research survey has shown a significant increase in the biomass of the Coromandel scallop fishery.
-It is also encouraging to hear that the tubeworm population that affected the fishery in the late 1990s appears to have declined considerably.
+The research survey that was conducted in May indicates that additional yield will be available from the fishery for the remainder of the 2006 season.
+It is good news that research surveys have shown a significant increase in the biomass of the Coromandel scallop fishery since 2000.
+It is also good that the tubeworm population that affected the fishery in the late 1990s has declined considerably.

-To their credit, commercial quota owners have again taken a pre-cautionary approach when they proposed a modest increase to the available ACE to the commercial sector.
-All sector groups supported the proposed ACE increase.
+To their credit, commercial quota owners have again taken a precautionary approach when they proposed a modest increase to the available ACE to the commercial sector.
+Most sector groups supported the proposed ACE increase.